 Event details deadline

-All groups requiring audio/visual equipment, outside power needs, or any special set up needs must have all final details to the Conference Service Office ten (10) days prior to their event date.
+All groups requiring audio/visual equipment, outside power needs, or any special set up needs must have all final details to the Event and Meeting Services Office ten (10) days prior to their event date.
 Any groups that provide this information nine (9) days or less may not be guaranteed that their needs can be met.